ymichael/psite/_posts/2015-06-06-some-notes-playing-with-haproxy.md

 title:  "Some notes playing with HAProxy"
 date:   2015-06-06
 ---
 I've been meaning to try out [HAProxy](http://www.haproxy.org/), a tcp/http load balancer, for a while now.
-Partially because I've heard many great things about it and also because its so widely used[^1].
+Partially because I've heard many great things about it and also because of it's prevalence[^1].
 I first encountered HAProxy during my internship at Quora.

 Last week, I finally found some time and decided to play around with it.
 This post is about some interesting things came up.
 <!--more-->